Rishk/Games/README.md

 The rules can be found on the [site](https://higherorlower.rishk.me).

-Supports a customisable number of players and cards per player.
+Supports a customisable number of players, cards per player and dark mode.

-Todo:
- - Save settings in local storage.

 Playing Card Design:
 [CSS-Playing-Cards](http://selfthinker.github.com/CSS-Playing-Cards/)